JNRowe/jnrowe.github.io/_sources/thoughts/nice_stories.txt

 Designs`_-esque house.

-I guess there is one reason I want to hear the bad stories, and it is very simple.  *If* there is some actionable thing I can do to help, then I *want* to know about it.
+I guess there is one reason I want to hear the bad stories, and it is very simple.  *Iff* there is some actionable thing I can do to help, then I *want* to know about it.
 If that isn't the case, just keep it to yourself.

 .. _Eleven Plus: http://en.wikipedia.org/wiki/Eleven_plus_exam